-Within the Palazzo Pubblico the sumptuous consistorial hall was decorated by Domenico Beccafumi with scenes of the civic virtues, project that lasted from 1529 to 1535.
-Emphatic mannerism, vivid colours and daring illusionistic representations attract the spectator to one of the most fascinating pictorial cycles of the time.
+At Palazzo Pubblico the sumptuous Sala del Concistorio was decorated with scenes of civic virtue by Domenico Beccafumi, a project that lasted from 1529 to 1535: emphatic mannerism, vivid colours and daring illusionistic representations drew viewers to one of the most fascinating pictorial cycles of the time.

-Not far away Palazzo Piccolomini, built by the heirs of Pope Pius II after his death, is one of the purest examples of Renaissance architecture.
-Thought to be built on a plan by Bernardo Rossellino, the pope's architect, the palace is today the site of the State Archives of Siena and the museum of the Biccherne where it is possible to admire the outstanding collection of painted biccherna tablets - book covers of the ledgers of the financial and fiscal offices of the commune of Siena.
+Palazzo Piccolomini, built by the heirs of Pope Pius II after his death, is one of the purest examples of Renaissance architecture.
+Thought to be designed on a plan by Bernardo Rossellino, the pope's architect, the palace is today the site of the State Archives of Siena and the museum of the Biccherne where visitors can admire the outstanding collection of painted biccherna tablets, which are book covers of the ledgers of the financial and fiscal offices of the City of Siena.

-Almost all the Sienese Renaissance artists painted on wooden panels, and their work was often characterized by the representation of the main events of Sienese history.
-Sano di Pietro was commissioned more than once to celebrate contemporary people and their noble achievements (in 1457, in 1471,and in 1473); Vecchietta depicted the Coronation of Pope Pius II Piccolomini in the biccherna of 1460; Francesco di Giorgio recalled The Earthquake in the biccherna of 1467; Neroccio was entrusted with the Intercession of the Virgin Mary to Jesus for the town of Siena and Guidoccio Cozzarelli depicted the scene of the Presentation of the Virgin in the Temple, so skillfully that considering he was confined to the small surface of the tablet the result is with no doubt equal to any of his altarpieces.
+Almost all the Sienese Renaissance artists painted on wooden panels and their work was often characterized by the representation of the main events in Sienese history.
+Sano di Pietro was commissioned more than once to celebrate contemporary people and their noble achievements (in 1457, in 1471 and in 1473); Vecchietta depicted the Coronation of Pope Pius II Piccolomini in the biccherna of 1460; Francesco di Giorgio recalled The Earthquake in the biccherna of 1467; Neroccio was entrusted with the Intercession of the Virgin Mary to Jesus for the City of Siena and Guidoccio Cozzarelli depicted the scene of the Presentation of the Virgin in the Temple so skillfully that, considering he was confined to the small surface of the tablet, the result is with no doubt equal to any of his altarpieces.

-For the Sienese Duomo the most innovative artists conceived the main pictorial and sculptural cycles: Bernardino di Betto, known as Pinturicchio, was commissioned to fresco the Piccolomini Library, created to house Pope Pius II's library and to celebrate his magnificence.
+Innovative artists conceived the main pictorial and sculptural cycles for Siena Cathedral: Bernardino di Betto, known as Pinturicchio, was commissioned to fresco the Piccolomini Library, created to house Pope Pius II's library and to celebrate his magnificence.
 It depicts major episodes from his life in a representation of rare elegance, sharp narrative spirit, formal style and chromatic exuberance.
-Right below the frescos, the glass cases contain a collection of antiphons decorated with miniatures by Girolamo da Cremona, Liberale da Verona, Sano di Pietro, which are the most outstanding examples of the fifteenth century.
+Right below the frescoes, glass cases contain a collection of antiphons decorated with miniatures by Girolamo da Cremona, Liberale da Verona and Sano di Pietro, which are the most outstanding examples of the 15th century.

-Sculpture production includes the leading figures of the Renaissance plastic arts.
-To remember just a few important ones: the bronze Baptist by Donatello; the Ciborium for the high altar by Vecchietta; the Angels by Francesco di Giorgio and Giovanni di Stefano; the Candelabras in the form of Angels by Beccafumi; and Piccolomini's altar decorated with marble sculptures by Michelangelo.
-The intarsia work of the marble floor, of unparalleled elegance, was created by the greatest Sienese artists of the fifteenth and sixteenth-centuries: Matteo di Giovanni, Guidoccio Cozzarelli, Benvenuto di Giovanni, Antonio Federighi and above all Domenico Beccafumi who designed thirteen of them.
+Sculptures were produced by leading Renaissance figures: the bronze baptismal font by Donatello; the ciborium for the high altar by Vecchietta; the angels by Francesco di Giorgio and Giovanni di Stefano; the candelabras in the form of angels by Beccafumi; and Piccolomini's altar decorated with marble sculptures by Michelangelo.
+The intarsia work of the marble floor, of unparalleled elegance, was created by the greatest Sienese artists of the 15th and 16th centuries: Matteo di Giovanni, Guidoccio Cozzarelli, Benvenuto di Giovanni, Antonio Federighi and, above all, Domenico Beccafumi who designed 13 of them.

-The Spedale di Santa Maria della Scala in front of the Duomo,a very powerful economic institution, saw, after the great achievement of the frescoes of the Pellegrinaio (in which scenes from the hospital daily life were depicted by Domenico di Bartolo) the contribution of Vecchietta, in the Grand Vestry, who frescoed the entire hall with stories from the Old and New Testament, and the contribution of Beccafumi with an early work, The Visitation.
+The Spedale di Santa Maria della Scala was a powerful economic institution; after the achievement of the frescoes of the Pellegrinaio (in which scenes from the hospital daily life were depicted by Domenico di Bartolo), Vecchietta frescoed the entire hall in the Grand Vestry with stories from the Old and New Testament; The Visitation.is an early work by Beccafumi.

-The Pinacoteca Nazionale is a veritable encyclopedia of the Sienese figurative arts where all the artists are vastly represented by very high quality artworks: two very large halls show the works of Francesco di Giorgio, Matteo di Giovanni, Neroccio di Bartolomeo; and the great altarpieces by Vecchietta, Benvenuto di Giovanni, Girolamo di Benvenuto, Francesco di Giorgio and Beccafumi.
+The Pinacoteca Nazionale is a veritable encyclopedia of the Sienese figurative arts where all the artists are amply represented by sublime artworks: two large halls show works by Francesco di Giorgio, Matteo di Giovanni and Neroccio di Bartolomeo, as well as great altarpieces by Vecchietta, Benvenuto di Giovanni, Girolamo di Benvenuto, Francesco di Giorgio and Beccafumi.